dagartga/Zero-To-Mastery-Python/README.md

 **Examples**

-$python password_checker.py password123
+$ python password_checker.py password123

 password123 was found to be leaked 248071 times done!

-$python password_checker.py my_passwords.txt
+$ python password_checker.py my_passwords.txt

 cars12345 was found to be leaked 1134 times password123 was found to be leaked 248071 times